chiiyokii/AI_Project/README.md

 ![image](https://github.com/user-attachments/assets/75db4345-3d2f-4b10-b9fd-83c894216b39)

-Before we start building our Machine Learning model, we need to understand our dataset at a deeper level.
+Before we start building our Machine Learning model, we need to understand our dataset on a deeper level.
 As said previously, it is composed of ten features : Selling date, x coordinates, y coordinates, category, area of living (in square meters), area of the land (in square meters), number of rooms, the shape of the building and the price.
 Our model should be able to predict the price of a house, meaning that this should be our target feature.
 Thus, we need to analyse our dataset to help us identify the usefull features reamaining in our dataset.
 It is for this purpose that we did a statiscal analysis of our dataset using a correlation heat map.

 ![image](https://github.com/user-attachments/assets/f1eaeed6-51b5-44c8-b1ce-415667f9dc89)

-The results of this analyse are shown above in this heat map.
+The results of this analysis are shown above in this heat map.
 As we can see, the features that have the strongest correlation to the price of a house are, as we could have expected, the number of rooms and the area of living, making these two features the most important for our model.
 The area of land, the selling date and the y_axis position are also correlated but on the opposite, the category of the accomodation and the x_axis position are negatively correlated to the price.
 We also decided not to include the gps coordinates because of the existance of the x and y positions in the dataset.
 We thought about setting aside the shape of the apartment because of the lack of data.

 Thus we now have seven features, making our data set a [148 279,7] matrix.
 Our target feature being the price, we have now six features to work with.